MIXING & EFFECTS

 - About - Shows version details and credits.

 - HQ - Uses oversampling to improve audio quality, particularly in the region above 15 kHz.
-NOTE: HQ mode increases CPU load.
+NOTE: HQ mode increases CPU load and the resampling associated with this process will cause inter-sample peaks, increasing the output peak levels.

 - View Band tokens - Turns the tokens ON/OFF.